cms-jet/JMEDAS/_episodes/04-Jet_Substructure.md

 > Look at the histogram comparing $\tau_{32}$.
 What can you say about the histogram?
 Is $\tau_{32}$ telling you something about the nature of the boosted jets selected?
 {: .challenge}

-Another subtructure variable commonly used is the energy correlation function $N2$.
-Similarly than $\tau_{21}$, $N2$ tests if the boosted jet is compatible with a 2-prong jet hypothesis.

 > ## Question 4.4
 > Look at the histograms comparing $N2$ and $N3.
 What can you say about the histogram?
 Are these variables telling you something about the nature of the boosted jets selected?